cubiio/samatkins.me/content/post/20190317---code-snippets-vscode.md

 ## Update

 The above example shows how to create a snippet but is actually not a good example.
-If you want to automate creating Python docstrings in VS Code then I recommend the extension [Python Docstring Formatter](https://marketplace.visualstudio.com/items?itemName=iansan5653.format-python-docstrings).
+If you want to semi-automate creating Python docstrings in VS Code then I recommend the extension [Python Docstring Formatter](https://marketplace.visualstudio.com/items?itemName=iansan5653.format-python-docstrings).